shullgroup/rheoQCM/README.md

 All the modules needed for the data collection program are in the `QCM_main/` folder.
 Go to that folder and run QCM_main.py will open the program.

+## Using the Stand-alone Program (exe)

+The single executable file (exe file) which is precompiled from source code under 32-bit Python is localized in `stand_alone/` folder.
+It can run without installation.
+No Python distribution is needed to run it.
+It is convienent for data collection in case you have 64-bit Python installed on your Windows, previously. (<span style="color:red">NOTE: the single executable file is compiled on a test computer, the parameters may not fit them on your computer.
+And you cannot customize the setup with it.</span>)

 ## Using Analysis Program

 To see an example of how the program works, run example_runfile.py, which will act on some of the data in the example_data directory and generate some figures representing the analyzed data in a figures folder.